A Revolutionary Awakening: The Battles of Lexington and Concord

 The confrontation on Lexington Common between the Redcoats and Captain Parker's Minutemen.
 (Photo Credit: Wikimedia Commons)

 Composed mostly of family men over 30 years old, 12 teenagers, eight fathers and sons, and a 63-year-old, the Lexington Minutemen held to their weapons, but seemed to be moving away when an unknown shot rang out.
-To this day, it remains unclear which side pulled the trigger first, but British troops reacted by firing a volley at the Minutemen, bringing down 18 of Parker’s men, “eight of them dead or dying,” according to American Revolution historian Benson Bobrick.
+To this day, it remains unclear which side pulled the trigger first, but British troops reacted by firing a volley at the Minutemen, bringing down 18 of Parker’s men, “eight of them dead or dying,” according to historian Benson Bobrick.
 The remaining Americans quickly withdrew.
 Confident in themselves after driving the enemy from the field, the Redcoats now marched toward Concord.
 As they would soon learn, however, the men at Lexington were not the only colonists who would dare to stand in their way.
 The day was far from over.

 As the mighty British professional soldiers moved toward their objective, the Patriot alarm continued to spread throughout the countryside, galvanizing local militia companies to action.
 When the Redcoats finally reached Concord, it was too late.
 The advance warning had allowed the colonists to hide the arms and munitions being stored there.
-Frustrated at their inability to find what they had been sent to seize, Bobrick notes that the British “set fire to the Concord Courthouse and cut down the Liberty Pole.”
+Frustrated at their inability to find what they had been sent to seize, Bobrick notes that the British “set fire to the Concord Courthouse and cut down the Liberty Pole."
 For the militia gathered on the high ground above the village, it was feared that the Redcoats were going to reduce Concord to ashes.
 Lieutenant Joseph Hosmer of Concord spoke up and shouted, “Will you let them burn the town down?”
 The colonists knew it was time to act and sprang to action.
+(As a sign of commitment to the Patriot cause during the buildup to the Revolution, opponents of British policies toward the American colonies would raise a red flag at the top of a tree.
+This symbol of resistance was understood to be a Liberty Pole.)

 After forming up, Minutemen advanced toward Concord’s North Bridge, which a British detachment had previously been sent to seize.
 At approximately 9:00 a.m., the Redcoats fired upon the approaching Americans, killing Captain Isaac Davis and Private Abner Hosmer.
 In a moment that signified the beginning of a new American destiny, the Minutemen fired back at the British, “killing three and wounding nine,” as recorded by Bobrick.
 In his 1837 poem “Concord Hymn,” Ralph Waldo Emerson famously described this action as “the shot heard ‘round the world.”
 Shaken by the defiance of the colonists, the Redcoats fled and the Minutemen took up the chase.